COVID-19 (Coronavirus) Updates for Partner Universities

 Situation in Germany and, in particular, Brandenburg and Berlin

-- Most shops in Brandenburg and Berlin are open with strict restrictions in place regarding the maximum number of shoppers, as well as distance and hygiene regulations.
+- Shops in Brandenburg and Berlin are open with strict restrictions in place regarding the maximum number of shoppers, as well as distance and hygiene regulations.

-- Cafés and restaurants are allowed to open if they adhere to strict safety measures.
+- Cafés and restaurants are open and have to adhere to strict safety measures.

 - Public transport is running according to regular schedules with special hygiene regulations in place.